 Union Budget 2021: #Ditched “Bahi Khatta” #First Digital Budget #First Budget of the Decade

-Our FM Nirmala Sitharaman presented the Union Budget 2021 which focused on 6 pillars – Health & Well-being, Inclusive Development, Human Capital, Innovation, and R&D.
+The Union Budget 2021-22 was presented on February 1, 2021, by the Union Finance Minister Nirmala Sitharaman.
+It focused on 6 pillars – Health, Well-being, Inclusive Development, Human Capital, Innovation, and R&D.

 Appreciating the fact that India can now stand by with its two vaccines in the fight against Corona.
 And, with two more on its way, Rs.
 35,400 crores were allocated for COVID vaccination.